Kjaerandsen/Asssistant-Manager-Discord-Bot/README.md

 ## Endpoints / discord commands and functionality

-Descriptive instructions on how to use these functionalities are found using the @<Bot> help command
+Descriptive instructions on how to use these functionalities are found using the: "**@Bot help**" command in discord after inviting it to your server

 Weather:
 - Get weather with a specified location
 - Get weather with a default / saved location